How About a Friendly Shrink?: Plot

-The Oakridge students are placed into learning groups named after animals.
+The Oakridge students are placed into learning groups named after animals in math class.
 Gabrielle (Eva Longoria) initially suspects her daughter Juanita (Madison De La Garza), who is in the Leopards, is among the slow group, whereas Susan (Teri Hatcher) is pleased that her son M.J.
 (Mason Vale Cotton) is in the Giraffes, which she believes are advanced.
-This leads to competitive behavior between the two ladies.
+This leads to competitive behavior between the two women.
 Eventually, by taking pictures of different students' homework and studying them, Gabrielle realizes the Leopards are actually advanced and the Giraffes are slow.
-When Susan realizes this, she confronts a teacher in public, and the secret code of the animal groups becomes widespread.
-While Susan and Gabrielle wait to talk to the principal, they both admit they got carried away and confess fears that they are letting their kids down.
+When Susan realizes this, she confronts a teacher in public, exposing the secret code of the animal groups to other mothers.
+While Susan and Gabrielle wait to talk to the principal, they both admit they got carried away and confess fears that they are letting their children down.

 Angie (Drea de Matteo) takes an instant dislike to her son Danny's (Beau Mirchoff) new girlfriend, Ana (Maiara Walsh), who she fears is too fun-loving and not serious enough.
 However, Danny feels comfortable talking to Ana, who seems to understand what he has been through.
 Ana assures Angie she is not going anywhere.
 Meanwhile, Katherine (Dana Delany) speaks to her psychiatrist at a mental clinic.
 She says the medicine is working, but she now realizes the person she has become and how much she has hurt her neighbors and friends.
-Karen (Kathryn Joosten) visits her and asks her to come back to Wisteria Lane, but Katherine says she will not come back because she does not feel she will be forgiven.
-Later, Karen returns with Bree, Lynette, Gabrielle and Susan, who comfort Katherine and say they will try to forgive her.
+Karen (Kathryn Joosten) visits her and asks her to return to Wisteria Lane, but Katherine refuses because she does not feel she will be forgiven.
+Later, Karen returns with Bree, Lynette, Gabrielle, and Susan, who comfort Katherine and say they will try to forgive her.